 The Agreement will feature the particulars, like the commission rate and the exact time period of selling the goods with the terms and conditions if no sale has been carried out.

 The payment will flow in the following manner

-The Formal Consignment Agreement is a malleable document that provides a variety of un-compelled text customization.
-There is many templates available on free websites to customize the consignment agreement just according to your specification.
+The formal consignment agreement is a malleable document that provides a variety of un-compelled text customization.
+There are many templates available on free websites to customize the consignment agreement just according to your specification.
 The downloaded form has to be filled with your data and get it printed for signatures.

 Microsoft Word document file | File size 47 KB | Download